squirrel-land/squirrel/README.md

 # squirrel
 Squirrel is a platform that emulates 802.11 networks over ethernet.
 It helps testing wireless network applications and user-space routing daemons.
-Unlike network simulators like ns-3 in which Applications or routing daemons are written in simulation script, those running with squirrel are **real programs** that can actually also run on a Laptop, cell phone, or any other real mobile devices that run Linux[^supported-OS].
+Unlike network simulators like ns-3 in which Applications or routing daemons are written in simulation script, those running with squirrel are **real programs** that can actually also run on a Laptop, cell phone, or any other real mobile devices that run Linux[1].

-[^supported-OS]: It's possible for other unix but currently it only supports Linux.

 Squirrel works above *Data Link Layer (Layer 2)* and (slightly) below *Network Layer (Layer 3)* in OSI.
 It creates TUN interface that programs see as a network interface just like `wlan0`.
 Squirrel handles the TUN interface and bridges multiple nodes into a virtual 802.11 wireless network, and applies packet loss, traffic shaping, etc. to IP packets sent through it.

 Squirrel has a simple plugin mechanism that enables developing models.
-There are two types of models, `MobilityManager` and `September`[^september-naming] (see [models/common](http://godoc.org/github.com/songgao/squirrel/models/common)). `MobilityManager` assigns and updates virtual position for each mobile node; `September` decides for each packet whether it should be delivered or not.
+There are two types of models, `MobilityManager` and `September`[2] (see [models/common](http://godoc.org/github.com/songgao/squirrel/models/common)). `MobilityManager` assigns and updates virtual position for each mobile node; `September` decides for each packet whether it should be delivered or not.

+[1]: It's possible for other unix but currently it only supports Linux.
-[^september-naming]: The name *September* is from a science fiction TV series [*Fringe*](http://en.wikipedia.org/wiki/Fringe_(TV_series)), in which *September* is the name of an *Observer* who helped save humanity.
+[2]: The name *September* is from a science fiction TV series [*Fringe*](http://en.wikipedia.org/wiki/Fringe_(TV_series)), in which *September* is the name of an *Observer* who helped save humanity.

 ## Install
 If you don't have Go (golang) installed, get it from package manager of your distribution